TomarAditya/zapier-platform/docs/cli.md

 ## describe

-> Describes the current integraiton.
+> Describe the current integraiton.

 **Usage**: `zapier describe`

-Prints a human readable enumeration of your integrations's triggers, searches, and creates as seen by Zapier.
-Useful to understand how your resources convert and relate to different actions.
+This command prints a human readable enumeration of your integrations's

+triggers, searches, and creates as seen by Zapier.
+Useful to understand how your

+resources convert and relate to different actions.

 * `Noun` -- your action's noun